azavea/raster-vision/docs/rv2/architecture.rst

 The pipeline package
 ----------------------

-The most central package in Raster Vision is ``rastervision2.pipeline``.
+The most central package in Raster Vision is ``rastervision.pipeline``.
 It contains functionality for defining and configuring computational pipelines, running them in different environments using parallelism and GPUs, reading and writing to different file systems, and adding and customizing pipelines via a plugin mechanism.
 The rest of Raster Vision is written as a set of optional plugins.
-This means that it's possible to use the ``rastervision2.pipeline`` package independent of the rest of RV.
+This means that it's possible to use the ``rastervision.pipeline`` package independent of the rest of RV.

 In this section, we explain the most important aspects of this package through a series of examples which incrementally build on one another.
 The inline comments should be read as an integral part of the documentatation.
-The code has been lightly edited for brevity, but the full runnable code can be found in ``rastervision2.examples``.
+The code has been lightly edited for brevity, but the full runnable code can be found in ``rastervision.examples``.

 .. _rv2_example 1: